Making Fiscal and Monetary Policy for Economics | Student Handouts

 Fiscal and Monetary Policy Vocabulary Terms Sheet

 A country's fiscal and monetary policies are two crucial tools it uses to manage its economy, control inflation, promote economic growth, and stabilize financial markets.
-These policies are typically formulated and implemented by separate branches of government or governmental agencies, each with its own set of tools and objectives:
+These policies are typically formulated and implemented by separate branches of government or governmental agencies, each with its own set of tools and objectives.
+It is imperative that students understand these concepts.
+Our free printable worksheets are designed to facilitate this learning.

 Fiscal Policy: Fiscal policy involves decisions related to government spending, taxation, and borrowing.
 It is primarily managed by the legislative branch (e.g., the U.S. Congress) and the executive branch (e.g., the president's administration).
 Here's how a country makes its fiscal policy: